The Magic School Bus (TV series)

 The Magic School Bus is an animated educational children's television series, based on the book series of the same name by Joanna Cole and Bruce Degen.
-Running originally from 1994 to 1997, the series received critical acclaim for its use of celebrity voice talent and combining entertainment with an educational series.
-The show features famous actress and celebrity Lily Tomlin as the voice of Ms. Frizzle.
-The show's theme song is performed by famous singer Little Richard.
+Originally broadcast from 1994 to 1997, the series received critical acclaim for its use of celebrity voice talent, as well as combining entertainment with an educational series.
+The series stars Lily Tomlin as the voice of Ms. Frizzle.
+The theme song is performed by Little Richard.

-Plot
+Premise

-Miss Frizzle embarks on adventures with her class on the eponymous school bus.
-As they journey on their exciting field trips, they discover locations, creatures, time periods and more to learn about the wonders of science along the way.
+The animated series follows the adventures of eccentric teacher Ms. Frizzle and her eight students as they explore the wonders of science on their exciting field trips.
+Their journey takes them to different locations, time periods, and encounters with various creatures, all while learning about science and the world around them.
+The school they attend, Walkerville Elementary, is set in the fictitious town of Walkerville.
+The characters travel all over the world and into space throughout the duration of the show.